ksinha49/ai-workloads/services/summarization/README.md

 The SAM template exposes a few parameters which become environment variables for the Lambdas:

 - `FileIngestionStateMachineArn` – ARN of the file ingestion workflow invoked at the start of the state machine.
-- `RagSummaryFunctionArn` – ARN of the RAG retrieval summary Lambda used by `file-summary`.
+- `RagSummaryFunctionArn` – ARN of the RAG retrieval summary Lambda.
 - `RunPromptsConcurrency` – number of prompts processed in parallel by the `run_prompts` map state.
 - `StatusPollSeconds` – number of seconds the Step Function waits before polling for upload status again.
 - The service now provisions an SQS queue consumed by a worker Lambda. `RunPromptsConcurrency` controls how many messages are sent in parallel.